Blackbird Model Input File (.bbi)

 :SilentRun

-The model runs with minimal output if TRUE, and runs with lots of diagnostics info if FALSE.
+The model runs with minimal output if TRUE, useful for faster and repeated runs.

 :DHANDMaxDepth